Karpenisi: History

 Karpenisi has a lot of history in the region.
 In antiquity, Karpenisi was known as Oechalia and ruled by king Evrytos, inventor of the bow.

 During the Greek Revolution of 1821, the towns mountainous location was of strategic importance for central Roumeli.
 During more recent times, the region took part in WWI and WWII, becoming the place where the armed National Resistance was initiated.
+Karpenisi was badly damaged by Italian and German attacks during WWII.

 Climate

-Due to its altitude, Karpenisi has a temperate climate with abundant rainfall year round and much cooler temperatures.
+Due to its altitude, Karpenisi has a temperate climate (Köppen: C), with abundant rainfall year round and much cooler temperatures.
 Snowfall is frequent and heavy in winter, whereas summers are pleasantly warm with cool nights.